menu

 A new pair of Altra Lone Peak 8s will currently set you back $140, which is actually $10 cheaper than new Lone Peaks 7s were last year.
 While you can find more affordable trail runners out there, Lone Peaks are competitively priced compared to most other well-known brands.

-If price is a concern, you can typically find sales on Altra trail runners at REI and other outdoor retailers throughout the year.
+If price is a concern, you can typically find sales on Altra trail runners at REI and other outdoor retailers throughout the year, including the REI anniversary sale.
 You can also use your semi-annual 20% off member coupons from REI towards a new pair.
 Since Altra typically puts out a new model each year, you can typically get Lone Peaks at a steep discount at the beginning of the year.

 Purchase Altra Lone Peak 8s From REI